AndyShiue/Ende-readme/part1/generics.md

 Function types are literally the types of functions and are written as `(A; B; C; ...) -> R`.
 `A`,`B`,`C`, ... are the types of the arguments, and `R` is the return type.
 As a side note, similar to the ones in C++/Scala/Rust, arguments in normal mode cannot be curried in Ende.
-However, arguments in `const` mode can:
+However, arguments in the `const` mode can:

 ```
 \\ They are different: